- Associate Research Professor

 She holds a faculty appointment in the GW School of Nursing and adjunct appointments at GW's Milken School of Public Health and the Bloomberg School of Public Health at Johns Hopkins University.
 In 2011, she developed and taught the first public health school courses on hospice and palliative care for the Schools of Public Health at Johns Hopkins and George Washington Universities.
 Formerly CEO of the American Board of Hospice and Palliative Medicine, she helped guide formation of the physician subspecialty of hospice and palliative medicine and obtain its official recognition as a subspecialty from ABMS and ACGME.
 Active in the hospice field since 1978, she had early exposure to the policy environment as the lead policy analyst for hospice at ASPE in the Department of Health and Human Services during the early 1980s when the Medicare hospice benefit was being formulated.

-Johns Hopkins School of Hygiene and Public Health, PhD (1996)
+- Johns Hopkins School of Hygiene and Public Health, Doctor of Philosophy (1996)

-Johns Hopkins School of Hygiene and Public Health, MPH (1988)
+- Johns Hopkins School of Hygiene and Public Health, Master of Public Health (1988)